 - NX: Regional lymph nodes cannot be assessed

 - M0: No distant metastasis

 - M1: Distant metastasis

 Stage 0 is carcinoma in situ, intraepithelial carcinoma.
-There is
+There is no stromal invasion.

 - T2b, N0, M0

 - T3a, N0, M0

 Stage I is carcinoma strictly confined to the cervix; extension to the uterine corpus should be disregarded.

 microscopically.
 All gross lesions even with superficial invasion